+MARD: Ministry of Agriculture and Rural Development; DAH: Department of Animal Health; DLP: Department of Livestock Production; Sub-DAHLP: Sub-Department of Animal Health and Livestock Production; DARD: Department of Agriculture and Rural Development, agencies level 1 and 2: local drugstores.

 Data analysis

 The maps created during the FGD, and semi-structured interviews were compiled and reproduced using a flowchart maker and online diagram software (diagrams.net).
-The semi-structured interviews were analyzed by thematic analysis following the steps described by Castleberry and Nolen (Castleberry and Nolen 2018) and coded using the qualitative software package NVivo (V.12,2, QSR International).
+The semi-structured interviews were analyzed and coded by thematic analysis following the steps described by Castleberry and Nolen (Castleberry and Nolen 2018).
+We used the qualitative software package NVivo to facilitate the management and organization of our data (V.12,2, QSR International, USA).
 Thematic analysis is an inductive approach to identifying and analyzing patterns within the transcripts.
 Codes are descriptive labels attached to similar words or sentences in raw data.
 They are then reassembled into themes, allowing us to get a bigger picture of the data regarding the research question.
 Themes were defined a priori based on the guide of the interviews.
 Themes were refined and new ones emerged through a process involving both forward and backward methods.
-The first author conducted the coding, and the team validated the code matrix.
+The first author conducted the coding, and the team validated the codebook.

 The thematic analysis allowed us to first confirm and improve the map of the antibiotics and alternative feed additives value chain, identify the structural position of the stakeholders, and define their role within this chain.
 Secondly, each stakeholder who was interviewed was analyzed based on three themes related to their technical and social capital in relation to regulation: legitimacy (institutional position, involvement in the law design, formal or informal flow of antibiotics), resources (knowledge and technical capacities to implement the regulations), and connections (number and quality of relationship) to other stakeholders in the chain (Figure 1) (Zimmermann and Maennling 2007; Poupaud et al. 2021) .
 We were able to categorize each actor according to their capital level by assigning a score ranging from absent (-) to strong (+++).
 Each category of stakeholders was assigned the average score of participants within that category.
 Third, we identified the factors influencing the implementation of the new regulations using the chain map, stakeholder classification, and semi-structured interview coding (barriers, and levers to implement the new regulations).
 Data were triangulated (Olivier de Sardan 2008) through multiple sources of information (different respondents, flow chart), observation when possible, and team discussion.